 Acknowledging the authors’ right to broad interpretation of the areas under study, Philological Class tries to create scientifically convincing well-reasoned dialogue between the representatives of various methodological approaches based on the academic manner of presentation of scholarly views.
 Preference is given to articles dealing with complex analysis of literary and language material, using modern research methods, and possessing a polemical nature.

-The journal Philological Class publishes papers in three groups of research areas: literary studies, linguistics and pedagogical sciences.
+The journal Philological Class publishes papers in three groups of research areas: literary studies, linguistics, theory and methods of teaching philological disciplines at higher and secondary school.

 - Reader strategies in the sphere of Russian / foreign classical and modern literature

-- Ego-text in modern literature: memoirs, letters, notebooks, autobiographies
+- Ego-text in modern literature: memoirs, letters, notebooks, autobiographies, diaries

 - Russian classical realism: modern interpretation approaches